-- Are you looking to run your first marathon?
+- Are you looking to run your first 5k?

-- Do you just want to feel better about yourself and enjoy exercise?
+- Do you just want to get in shape, feel better, and enjoy exercise?

 These goals will largely determine the type of trainer you’re looking for.

-After that, you’ll want to think about what you NEED:
+After that, you’ll want to think about what you NEED from your personal trainer:

-- Are you just looking for a powerlifting coach to show you the basics (squat, deadlift, etc.) so your form is right?
+- Are you looking for a powerlifting coach to show you the basics (squat, deadlift, bench) so your form is right?
 Just a few sessions up front and a few later down the line to confirm you’re on the right path might suffice.

 - Are you new to working out or looking to kick start your first 2 months of training with 2 sessions per week to keep you disciplined?